codeforamerica/open311_java/README.md

 This is a Java language binding (wrapper) to the Open311 GeoReport REST API.
 This library is in a early stage of its development but it is already usable.
 If you find any problem or miss any feature, just open an [issue](https://github.com/codeforamerica/open311_java/issues?state=open).

+If you are insterested about new features or the development process please check this [blog](http://santimunin.blogspot.com.es/).

 ## Usage

 ### Build a wrapper